 - Your cancer is something they simply cannot fix.

 - Some partners may cope with your diagnosis by withdrawing, avoiding talking about your cancer, or appearing frustrated and angry at their inability to cope.
 Talking to your partner is the first step to helping.
-Tell your partner, what you needs are.
+Tell your partner, what your needs are.
 Keep your requests simple but focused so that they can work towards achieving them.
-This will also make them feel wanted and valued.
+This will also make them feel needed and valued.

 What you can do: